Collections

 - The Small Website Discoverability Crisis - Discussion of search engines and human relevancy in an increasingly dense web (especially w/ AI content).

-- Designed to last - Websites tend to go offline, this is about the fleeting nature of the internet and the importance of reaching out.
+- Designed to last - Websites aren't forever, this is about the fleeting nature of the internet and the importance of reaching out.
 (If you want, you can save this site as a PWA and keep an offline copy forever)

 - Things which are silly